stat545ubc-2022/assignment-b1-and-b2-hs235/Assign_B1.md

 #' @param dataFrame dataframe_like_object input only accepts dataframe or tibbular data & hence the chosen name to indicate the inclusion of both
 #' @param group_by vector should be non-empty, can either be numerical or string thus the chosen name is kept generic
 #'
-#' @return tibble for the case where legal arguments are passed with values of calculated mean for numeric columns not used in grouping
+#' @return tibble for the case where legal arguments are passed returning values of calculated mean for numeric columns not used in grouping
 #' @return null for the case where invalid arguments are passed to function along with error message

 options(dplyr.summarise.inform = FALSE) # Suppressing default message using global option